 "Very punny," I agree, and cannot help but catch some of her high energy this crisp, cold Saturday morning.
 "But really, what made you decide to wake up early and come bombard my window with snow?"

 I can barely make out a shrug beneath her thick caramel colored coat.
 "I've gotta talk to you."

 She shakes her head seriously.
 "This isn't something I can text about.
 Trust me."

 "Oh," I say.
 "Wanna come in?
 You can come up to my room if you wanna talk."

-She made a face.
+She makes a face.
 "I was thinking we could maybe talk at the café?
 I haven't been there in so long."

 The café.
-The actual name is Café Bon Nuit, but everyone in town just calls it BN's café, or "the café", because it's the best place to get coffee (or any drink for that matter) and snacks in Mayfield.
+The actual name is Café Bon Nuit, but everyone in town just calls it "the café", because it's the best place to get coffee (or any drink for that matter) in Mayfield.
 Juli could never stand how the owners put "Bon" instead of "Bonne", because Nuit is supposed to be a feminine noun.
 She also couldn't stand how people pronounce Nuit wrong all the time.

 At the mention of Bon Nuit, I automatically imagine the smell of their caramel and cream macchiato, and my mouth starts to water.
 Thinking warm thoughts must've made me extra susceptible to the cold, because right then I sneeze loudly.
 I suppose not having a shirt on while leaning out the window in the middle of winter doesn't help either.

 "Bless you," Juli says automatically.
 "So what d'ya say about the café?"